-Do employees hit 'delete' when they get your company newsletter?
-Here's 5 ways to create an internal newsletter (that actually gets read).
+Do employees hit "delete" when they get your company newsletter?
+Here are five tips for creating an internal newsletter that actually gets read.

 Why have a company newsletter?
 To keep employees informed, to foster a sense of community and common purpose, to get people excited about new developments, and to recognize high achievers and employee milestones.

 For all that to happen, you have to get people to actually read the company newsletter.
 It's a particularly daunting challenge for e-newsletters, which can be deleted with a keystroke.

 What is the importance of a company newsletter?

 Company newsletters may seem outdated with the prevalence of social media and email, but they play an important role in your company.

 Communication is the foundation of any relationship, including your relationship with your employees.
 You should use a newsletter as a form of communication.
 Keep employees informed about upcoming changes and events as well as struggles and successes.

 Newsletters also foster a strong sense of company culture.
 What you choose to include in the newsletter says a lot about the focus of the company.
 Are you transparent?
 Is there a focus on the employees themselves?